ajslater/picopt/README.md

 ## 🖼️ <a name="formats">Formats</a>

-- By default picopt will optimize GIF, JPEG, PNG, SVG and WEBP images.
+- By default picopt will optimize GIF, JPEG, PNG, and WEBP images.
-- Picopt can optionally optimize ZIP, ePub, and CBZ containers.
+- Picopt can optionally optimize SVG images, ZIP, ePub, and CBZ containers.
 - Picopt can convert many lossless images such as BMP, CBR, CUR, DIB, FITS, GIF, IMT, PCX, PIXAR, PNG, PPM, PSD, QOI, SGI, SPIDER, SUN, TGA, TIFF, XBM, and XPM into PNG and WEBP.
 - Picopt can convert Animated GIF, TIFF, and FLI into Animated PNG or WebP files.